bio3d-vision/bio3d-vision.github.io/platelet-description.md

 ## Download

 Label files can be downloaded as RGBA TIF image volumes or as string-based JSON dictionaries.
-The TIF format is better for visualization and image manipulation GUIs, the JSON format is better for use with scripting.

 #### TIF